gitter-badger/hibbitts-design-org/pages/blog/2015-11-16-running-grav-locally-with-mamp/post.md

 2. If you do not already have a copy of Grav on your computer, download it at (http://getgrav.org/downloads/) and extract the downloaded archive file
 3. Copy your entire Grav folder into '/Applications/MAMP/htdocs/' on a Mac or 'C:/MAMP/htdocs/' on a Windows PC
 4. Launch the MAMP application and press the button 'Start Servers' (see Figure 1)
-5. Launch your Web Browser and enter the URL http://localhost:8888 and then press the RETURN key

-In your Web Browser you should now see the MAMP htdocs directory listing - press on the displayed Grav folder name to view your local Grav site

 ![MAMP Welcome Screen](../2015-11-16-running-grav-locally-with-mamp/MAMP.png)
 _Figure 1.
 MAMP startup screen._

-Remember, once you've got your Grav site working as you want locally all you need to do is copy/FTP the files over to your server!
-No database (worries) required
+With MAMP installed and running you can now view your Grav site(s) locally.
+Launch your Web Browser,  enter the URL http://localhost:8888 and then choose the displayed Grav folder name.
+That's it!
+Thanks to Grav no database needs to be created or configured.

 **Additional MAMP Setup Options**